 In the corner you see my closet which is filled with art supplies, sketchbooks and other stuff.

 This door is my entrance back to reality.
-Here are a couple more shots of my studio.
+Here is one more shot of my studio.

 Well, that's where I love to GET IN TOON!
 I hope you enjoyed the tour and I hope it inspires you.
 I'm a lucky one to have a studio space.
 Some aren't so lucky and some have bigger working areas.
 It really doesn't matter what your studio looks like as long as you have a comfortable space to create your art.